These are the Lancashire mobile speed camera locations to be aware of for April

-These are the latest Lancashire mobile speed cameras locations in Preston, Blackpool, Burnley, Lancaster for April
+April’s Lancashire mobile speed cameras: These are the Lancashire enforcement vehicles locations in Preston, Blackpool, Burnley, and Lancaster

 In Lancashire 35 sites have been identified in major roads and areas of concern, including 31 which speed camera vehicles can visit at any time during April, as well as four motorways.